Thimphu123/TOI/README.md

 ## How It's Organized
 Each folder corresponds to a specific TOI problem, with code and explanations included where needed.
-The solutions are in [language you used] (feel free to check them out!), and I’ve added comments to make things a bit clearer.
+The solutions are in English (feel free to check them out!), and I’ve added comments to make things a bit clearer.

 ## How You Can Use It